thirawat27/DuckDNS-Connector/README.md

 # DuckDNS Connector

 **DuckDNS Connector** is a lightweight, modern, and easy-to-use desktop application for Windows that automatically keeps your DuckDNS domains updated with your public IP address.
-It runs silently in the system tray, requires minimal setup, and provides notifications to keep you informed.
+It runs silently in the system tray, requires minimal setup, and provides helpful tools and notifications to keep you informed.

 This application is built with Python and its native `tkinter` library, styled with a modern, dark theme for a clean user interface.